Our Essential Tips to Check a Gas Safe Engineer is Legit!

 As a side note, landlords who don’t comply with the regulations can be prosecuted, fined or put in prison.
 So this is serious stuff and must not be taken lightly, especially if you are a landlord, but also for anyone who has gas appliances, like natural flame gas fires, in their home.

-Check your Gas Safe Engineer – are they Gas Safe Registered?
+Check a Gas Safe Engineer – Are They Gas Safe Registered?

 Now, here’s the thing: the Gas Safe engineer must be registered with the HSE; there’s a handy link that might help.
 The Gas Safe Register offers a find-a-local-engineer service where you can find a registered engineer by inputting your postcode.

-Anyone can check the engineer’s credentials on the HSE website.
+Anyone can check a gas safe engineer has credentials on the HSE website.
 By inputting the engineer’s licence number, you can double-check the legitimacy of your engineer and check their qualifications.

-You can also check an engineer is registered by texting “Gas” and the engineers seven digit licence number to 85080.
+You can also check a gas safe engineer is registered by texting “Gas” and the engineers seven digit licence number to 85080.
 You’ll then receive a text message confirming if the licence card number is registered.

 Gas engineers are professionals in a government-regulated job, which means engineers need the right kind of certifications and qualifications to work.
 It takes 3-plus years to become a Gas Safe engineer, and there are many different levels available in gas engineering, many of which focus on a specific type of gas appliance.
 Therefore, regular training and updates are required to ensure they comply with all up-to-date regulations.

-The gas engineer completes his training by passing two specific qualifications – ACS in gas and Gas Safe registration, which takes us back to the HSE website.
-So, the short answer to the question – How to Find Out if Your Gas Safe Engineer is Legit?
+The gas engineer completes their training by passing two specific qualifications – ACS in gas and Gas Safe registration, which takes us back to the HSE website.
+So, the short answer to the question – How can I Check a Gas Safe Engineer is Legit?
 Check their qualifications by asking them for an ID Card and comparing that to the list of engineers on the HSE website.

 Things To Look For In A Reliable Gas Safe Engineer